 - 2 of 2

-Ashley Jochim is quoted by Chalkbeat about the influence superintendents have on school district reform.
+Ashley Jochim is quoted by the Texas Tribune on the portfolio model.